 Cellular senescence is a dynamic multistep process activated in response to various forms of external stimuli, damage and stress.
 Senescence is characterized by cell cycle arrest, changes in cellular metabolism, chromatin re-organization (senescence associated heterochromatin foci; SAHF) and induction of a proinflammatory secretome (senescence associated secretory phenotype; SASP).
 These actions are meant to limit tissue damage, restore homeostasis and mitigate preneoplastic cell growth.
-While cellular senescence can be beneficial, accumulation of senescent cells in certain tissues and organs can also be detrimental.
+While aspects of cellular senescence are beneficial in life as a mean to preserve organ and tissue homeostasis, accumulation of senescent cells can also be detrimental.

 In cancer, cellular stresses such as oncogenic activation, oxidative/genotoxic stress, mitochondrial dysfunction and chemo/radiotherapy can induce cellular senescence and the persistence of senescent cells can eventually cause neoplastic conversion as well as SASP-related chronic inflammation.
 Further the accretion of senescence cells within the tumor can lead to immune evasion and immune suppression.
 Promising therapeutic approaches focusing on either clearance of senescent cells (senolytics) or prevention of their proinflammatory impact (SASP blockade) are in development.
 In cancer, a “one-two punch” approach in which an initial drug that selectively induces senescence in the tumor cells is combined or quickly followed by a senolytic agent that eradicates the senescent cells, has recently been proposed as a means to potentiate conventional therapies.